bmebert/BufferStockTheory-1/Figures/README.md

 toolkit.
 Once it is installed, change to the Code/Python directory and generate the figures using either of these methods:

 1. Using ipython
-   * From a command line, execute `ipython BufferStockTheory.py`
+   * From a command line, execute `ipython Endo.py`
-1. Open `BufferStockTheory.ipynb` using a [Jupyter Notebook](https://jupyter.org)
+1. Open `Endo.ipynb` using a [Jupyter Notebook](https://jupyter.org)

 ## Wolfram Mathematica

-The figures produced by the Mathematica code are at Code/Mathematica/Results/BufferStockTheory/Figures
+The figures produced by the Mathematica code are at Code/Mathematica/Results/Endo/Figures

-The Mathematica code that generates the results is at Code/Mathematica/Results/BufferStockTheory
+The Mathematica code that generates the results is at Code/Mathematica/Results/Endo

 If you have Wolfram Mathematica installed: